-Others consist of bank charges, shipping fees and taxes and licenses incurred during the year.
+Others consist of bank charges, shipping fees, taxes and licenses, insurance expense and interest on lease liabilities.

 Cost recoveries pertain to expenses paid by the Company on behalf of other AIG entities.
 The balance for the years ended December 31 includes: